ProdigyRahul/MentoRship/README.md

 ## <a name="introduction">🤖 Introduction</a>

-MentoRship is a web-based application designed to connect individuals seeking guidance with experienced mentors from diverse fields.
+MentoRship is a application designed to connect individuals seeking guidance with experienced mentors from diverse fields.
 Users can create profiles, specifying their goals and interests.
 The app's algorithm then matches them with suitable mentors based on categories, ensuring a personalized mentorship experience.
 Users can choose mentors based